junxit/us-congress-bills-112/bill.md

 >   -  Court for the Oxford Division shall be held at Oxford.
 >   - **(3)** The Greenville Division comprises the counties of Attala, Bolivar, Carroll, Coahoma, Grenada, Humphreys, Leflore, Montgomery, Sunflower, and Washington.
 >   -  Court for the Greenville Division shall be held at Clarksdale, Cleveland, and Greenville.

+## § 4.
+Effective date

+The amendments made by this Act take effect on the 60th day after the date of the enactment of this Act.